 LOGAN SQUARE ADU

-The historic carriage house on the lot of the Logan Square coach house, built-in original brick and outfitted with a horse stable, will be restored and retrofitted to have a second story.
+The historic carriage house on the lot of the Logan Square coach house, built in original brick and outfitted with a horse stable, is being restored and retrofitted to include a second story.
 The main, two-unit building will remain untouched.
-Challenges with this project include structurally supporting the new second story atop the original carriage house, which requires the connection of utilities from existing on-site inputs.
+Challenges with this project include structurally supporting the new second story atop the original carriage house, which requires connecting utilities from existing on-site inputs.

 Below are the ADU design and site analysis sketches.